xleclercq/CodingStandards/Cpp.md

 1. Source files shall have a ".cpp" extension.

-1. Filenames shall use camel case with the following modification:
+1. Filenames shall use upper camel case with the following modification:

 1. Namespaces, class names and function names can be included in the file name and be separated from each other and other parts of the file with an underscore.